Looking Back: Scott Tucker

 Sidebar!
 Eager to greatly redesign the general look of my personal website.
-Musings about the look at http://medicalfootsolutions.com?
-Truthfully an able chiropodist if ever looking inside the Ontario location.
+Musings about the look at https://howtopatentanidea.ca?
+Truthfully an amazing patent attorney in Toronto with heart if ever looking inside the Ontario location.
 Offer an opinion.
 Appreciated!

 The ALMS Long Beach Grand Prix is the single largest racing event in Long Beach, California.
 The race has been run annually since 1975.
 The racing circuit is a 1.96 mile, 11 turn road course that is plotted out on city streets around the Long Beach Convention Center and near the Long Beach waterfront.
 As the road course is taken from city streets in Long Beach, the potential for traffic congestion and sharp turns at high speeds is a test for each of the drivers.
 Fortunately for Scott Tucker and his Level 5 Motorsports co-drivers, the challenge at the 2011 Long Beach Grand Prix is one for which they we're uniquely prepared.
 Each driver on the Level 5 Motorsports team is a champion racer with skills and experience in the cockpit that would allow them to aggressively compete and remain in total control at the same time.
 The duration of the Long Beach Grand Prix race is 80 laps, and the view from the stands offers the 200,000 or more spectators a beautiful view of the Long Beach skyline.